• Skip to primary navigation

 I believe I have more recipes with raspberries than anything else right now.
 I think that happens when you are picking as many raspberries as I am right now!

 Don't worry though, you don't need to grow your own raspberries to make any of these amazing recipes - Raspberry Almond Coffee Cake, Raspberry Lemon Muffins, Raspberry Delight, Raspberry Sweet Rolls, Fruit and Veggie Smoothies, Raspberry Lemonade, Raspberry Brownies, Raspberry Scones, Raspberry Swirl and Chocolate Chunk Ice Cream, How to Freeze Raspberries, and of course - How to Prune Raspberries!
 Whew!
 That's a lot of raspberry recipes!
-I wonder what I could possibly be missing?
+I wonder what I could possibly be missing.

 Fresh raspberries growing on a raspberry plant.

-What ingredients do I need to make raspberry roll ups?
+What ingredients do I need to make raspberry roll-ups?

-For these Raspberry Fruit Roll Ups, I just used fresh raspberries and a little honey.
+For these Raspberry Fruit Roll-Ups, I just used fresh raspberries and a little honey.
 You can use as many berries as you have available and sweeten the berries with as much honey as you'd like.
-You could even leave the honey out altogether.
-I find the berries taste tart if you don't add a bit of honey.

 Dried raspberry fruit roll ups on a dehydrator tray.